fishforwish/fgc/notes.md

 Why was fgc scaled?

-Edu in mls5 recode seems wrong.
+NEED TO CHECK Edu.
+The recode.rout seems wrong except maybe Kenya.

-Wealth code was weried in both recode and select.csv
+Wealth code was weird in both recode and select.csv

 heardFGC and heardGC in ml5 recode and select.csv dont' seem to match the original data.